Distinguished Speakers

 Nokia Bell Labs, Murray Hill, USA

-Keynote Title: The AI-Driven Future Is Unavoidable: Looking Beyond Today’s Curve
+Invited Talk Title: The AI-Driven Future Is Unavoidable: Looking Beyond Today’s Curve

 Dr. Norbert Tihanyi